fabrisio-ponte/ML/README.md

-This is regression, classification and cross_validation class
+These are the lectures to study regression, classification and cross_validation